forester-bt/forester/docs/src/trace.md

 # Tracing
-By default the engine tries to trace the information about the tree.
+By default, the engine tries to trace the information about the tree.
-It can be helpfull in analysing.
+It can be helpful in analyzing.

 Below, the example how it can be shown in a text form:
 ```text